Stability and bifurcations in Wilson-Cowan systems with distributed delays, and an application to basal ganglia interactions: Stability and bifurcation results

 and therefore, using the fact that $Q_\tau(i\omega_\tau)=\mu_\tau$ (as in the proof of Lemma \ref{lem.ltau}), we obtain

 Hence, it is easy to see that:

 as $\mu_\tau<0$.
 The following gradient vector is obtained:

-As the scalar term appearing in front of $\overline{n}$ is positive, it follows that the gradient vector is indeed a normal vector to the line $(l_\tau)$ pointing outward from the stability region $S(\alpha,\beta)$.
-In conclusion, the transversality condition is now deduced as in the case of the curve segment $(\gamma_\tau)$, and it follows that a Hopf bifurcation takes place along the line segment $(l_\tau)$.
+As the scalar term appearing in front of $\overline{n}$ is positive, it follows that the gradient vector is indeed a normal vector to the line $(l_\tau)$ pointing outward from the stability region $S_\tau(\alpha,\beta)$.
+In conclusion, the transversality condition is now deduced as in the case of the curve segment $(\gamma_\tau)$, and it follows that a Hopf bifurcation takes place along the line segment $(l_\tau)$. { We also emphasize that the transversality condition may be checked in a similar way as before along each line $(l_n)$, $n\in\{1,2,...,N-1\}$.}

 The points c., d. and e. from the statement of the theorem follow easily taking into consideration the intersections between the lines $(l_0)$, $(l_\tau)$ and the curve $(\gamma_\tau)$. \end{proof}